AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/realtime/t-realtime-admin.md

 1. Click **[!UICONTROL Save]** or **[!UICONTROL Save and View Report]**.

    After this initial report setup, it can take up to 20 minutes for the data to begin streaming.
 From then on, data is immediately available.
-For information on viewing Real-Time reports, see [Run a Real-Time Report](https://experienceleague.adobe.com/docs/analytics/analyze/reports-analytics/t-running-report-types.html).

 1. By default, all users have access to Real-Time reports.